lustonsolana/custombuttons/README.md

 # axiombutton
-Browser extension that allows you to customize axiom's buy buttons.
+Browser extension that allows you to customize buttons on nova & axiom

 Issues?
 DM me on twitter @lust_sol